 Nerves carry messages between your brain and other parts of the body.
 When CKD and coexisting conditions like diabetes go unmanaged nerve damage and other neurological conditions.

-Up to 70% of pre-dialysis patients are at risk for nerve dysfunction.
+Up to 70% of CKD patients are at risk for nerve dysfunction.

 Typical causes of peripheral neuropathy include high blood sugar, high PTH, and the accumulation of glycotoxins or advanced glycation end products AGE’s.